 In the past, mediation meetings were typically held in-person and as a group.
 However in our new, virtual world, it is increasingly common for mediations to be held remotely.
 In online mediation, you and your spouse meet with your mediator in a virtual meeting room, such as Zoom.
 If one of you would like to speak with the mediator privately, you have the ability to do so in a breakout/private room – as long as both spouses agree.

-If you are considering mediation, it is helpful to know what to expect throughout the process.
 Here is a sample outline of how your mediation may unfold:

 Once a mediator is selected, an initial, discovery meeting is usually set.
 During this meeting, the mediator may gather as much relevant information about the couple as possible – from their children to their income, assets, and debts.
 The mediator should also use this meeting to explain the hallmarks of mediation and what they can expect from the process itself.